manjotmb20/Rdatasets/doc/Stat2Data/rst/TMS.rst

 were instructed to apply the device at the onset of migraine symptoms and then assess how they felt two hours later.
 This dataset is a two-way table of the results.

+This dataset renamed as Migraines in second edition.

 Source
 ~~~~~~